 Updating Your Resume and Application Documents

-Once the application period closes, the applicant cannot update or upload any additional documents (e.g., revised resume).
+Once the application period closes, the Applicant cannot update or upload any additional documents (e.g., revised resume).
 However, if an Applicant is selected as a Finalist, he/she may upload an updated resume on the Apply Site of the PMF TMS; only the most current version will be accessible by registered agency users.
 Finalists may send updated resumes and/or new supporting documents directly to the contact identified in the appointment opportunity.
 Finalists should follow the instructions in the appointment opportunity on what documents to submit to the posting agency for consideration.

 Since the original resume and application documents are used to determine eligibility until selection of Finalists, these remain intact.
-Federal agencies will be able to search by several criteria collected during the application process (e.g., languages, degrees/disciplines, type of degree, academic institution, veterans' preference, skills, and preferred geographic location).
+Federal agencies will be able to search by several criteria collected during the application process (e.g., languages, degrees/disciplines, type of degree, academic institution, veterans' preference, skills, and preferred geographic location to name a few).

 If a Finalist has a change to their claim for veterans' preference (e.g., updated supporting documentation), he/she should send an email to the PMF Program Office via firstname.lastname@example.org, along with a copy of the updated documents.
 We will review and re-adjudicate accordingly.

 When a Finalist accepts a PMF appointment offer, the appointing agency's Human Resources Office is responsible for validating a Finalists' transcript to ensure all degree requirements have been met before the Finalist can physically start their appointment as a PMF (commonly referred to as onboarding).

 Withdrawing from Further Consideration

 An Applicant can withdraw their application up until Finalists are selected.
 Finalists can withdraw anytime during their 12 months of appointment eligibility.
 Applicants and Finalists can withdraw from further consideration by logging into their applicant user account on the Apply Site and go to "Manage Settings".